-In FY2023, we conducted a risk assessment of all suppliers and the country of origin of raw materials using a risk assessment checklist based on the information provided in the "Identification and Transaction Record" for all suppliers, and no suppliers were determined to be high risk.
+In FY2024, we conducted a risk assessment of all suppliers and the country of origin of raw materials using a risk assessment checklist based on the information provided in the "Identification and Transaction Record" for all suppliers, and no suppliers were identified as high-risk.
 In addition, there were no cash transactions exceeding 1 million Japanese Yen.